 Turn me loose- Loverboy

-For those of you who want to dig more, you're welcome to check out one of my playlists where I collect his live performances and songs. https://youtube.com/playlist?list=PLPWnenIBKZyInwNSwjN83DhNPqgkiT6fW
+For those of you who want to dig more, you're welcome to check out my playlist where I collect his live performances and songs.

 Last but certainly not least, this is a thread on his voice in terms of his vocal range and other technical aspects (Ken's mentioned on the forum, too!).